lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/2Dmaterials/carbonnanotube.rst

    decorated the free carbon atoms at the edge of the CNT.
 Some other hydrogen atoms will bond and form H2 molecules.

+**Exercise 3 : no thermostating**

+..  container:: justify

+   When a rubber band is streched up, it heats up due to entropy change.
+   In the current simulation, the thermostating prevent to observe the evolution of the temperature.

+   Remove the thermostat and observe the evolution of the temperature of an 'isolated' carbon nanotube being deformed.
+Does it heat-up?

 .. include:: ../../contact/contactme.rst